-Christkindlmarket Des Moines’ Silent Auction is excited to have the Scottish Heritage Society as another first-time participant.
-They will be decking their tree for “A Scottish Holiday.”
+The Christkindlmarket Des Moines Silent Auction is excited to have the Scottish Heritage Society return as a two-year participant.
+They will be decking their tree with white lights, tartan ribbon, balls, bells, white Westie Scotty Dogs, and empty mini-whiskey bottles.

 The Central Iowa chapter of the Scottish Heritage Society of Iowa was formed in 1975 by the children and grandchildren of members of two organizations prominent in the early days of Des Moines history – the “Robert Burns Club” and the “St. Andrews Society”.